 Repeat fonts.
 Use only 2-3 fonts within a single design.
 Otherwise, you’re risking that your work can look unprofessional, chaotic, and overwhelming.

 Repeat colors.
 Choose a color scheme or the brand colors you’re working with, and stick with them.
 This way you can balance the weight across all of the visual consistently.

 Repeat branding elements and style.
 If you’re doing design work for one project, the style should remain consistent in every medium.
 The colors, fonts, shapes, layouts should work together to help the brand become more memorable.

 Repeat images and settings.
 Photos of the same photographer used with the same filter all the time.
 This will ensure your website, for instance, doesn’t look cluttered and chaotic.

 If you’re struggling to stay consistent with the designs you create for different projects, try creating a brand book for each of them.
-With Gingersauce, you can do it automatically in a few minutes.
-Just add the assets and leave everything else to the wizard!
+With Gingersauce, you can do it in a few minutes.
+Just add the assets and leave all technicalities to the wizard!